farzadafi/Design_Pattern/Factory_Method/FactoryConcreateCreator/Readme.md

 we can getShape method in ShapeFactory define in static and use it without create object on ShapeFactory class. some people use this static method

+some people say this is not factory method!! :|, please see this example: [view_engine](https://github.com/farzadafi/Design_Pattern/tree/master/Factory_Method/view_engine)